GuidesSportsVPN

 The company uses AES 256-bit encryption, which is the most robust on the market.
 The US government uses this military-grade protocol as well, which proves that it is impossible to crack.
 256-bit means that it provides trillions of possible combinations, making the decryption process ‘infeasible.’

 ExpressVPN also follows a stringent zero-logs policy, which means it does not store sensitive data.
 That includes your IP addresses, browsing history, traffic destination, or DNS queries.
-It is also headquartered outside the realms of the Five Eyes (no data retention laws exist in the British Virgin Islands).

 “We have carefully engineered our apps and VPN servers to categorically eliminate sensitive information.
 As a result, ExpressVPN can never be compelled to provide customer data that does not exist.”